See You Later, Alligator

-"See You Later, Alligator" is a 1950s rock and roll song written and first recorded by American singer-songwriter Bobby Charles.
-The song was a Top Ten hit for Bill Haley and His Comets in 1956 in the United States, reaching no. 6 on Billboard and CashBox.
+"See You Later, Alligator" is a 1950s rock and roll song written and first recorded by American singer-songwriter Bobby Charles (credited as Robert Guidry).
+The song was a top ten hit for Bill Haley and His Comets in 1956 in the United States, reaching no. 6 on Billboard and CashBox.
 In the UK, the single peaked at no. 7.

 History

-Originally entitled "Later, Alligator", the song, based on a 12-bar blues chord structure (141541), was written by Louisiana songwriter Robert Charles Guidry and first recorded by him under his professional name "Bobby Charles" in 1955.
+Originally titled "Later, Alligator", the song, based on a 12-bar blues chord structure (141541), was written by Louisiana songwriter Robert Charles Guidry and first recorded by him under his professional name "Bobby Charles" in 1955.
 His recording was released on Chess Records under the title "Later, Alligator" as 1609 in November 1955 backed with "On Bended Knee".
 Guidry, a Cajun musician, adopted a New Orleans–influenced blues style for the recording.
 The melody of the song was borrowed from bluesman Guitar Slim's "Later for You, Baby" which was recorded in 1954.
 Guidry also wrote "Walking to New Orleans", which was recorded by Fats Domino.

 The song was also recorded by Roy Hall, who had written and recorded "Whole Lotta Shakin' Goin' On" ten weeks before, on December 1, 1955, at a Nashville session.